-We have acted as bond counsel to King County, Washington (the "County"), and have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the County of its Limited Tax General Obligation Refunding Bonds, 2021, Series B, in the principal amount of \$30,410,000 (the "2021B Bonds") issued pursuant to Ordinance 19279, passed on May 4, 2021 (the "Bond Ordinance"), and the certificate of award executed by the County's Finance Director to refund certain obligations of the County and to pay the costs of issuing the 2021B Bonds and administering the refunding.
+We have acted as bond counsel to King County, Washington (the "County"), and have examined a certified transcript of all of the proceedings taken in the matter of the issuance by the County of its Limited Tax General Obligation and Refunding Bonds, 2022, Series A, in the principal amount of \$56,980,000 (the "Bonds") issued pursuant to Ordinance 19279, passed on May 4, 2021, as amended by Ordinance 19376, passed on December 14, 2021 (together, the "Bond Ordinance"), and the certificate of award executed by the County's Finance Director to finance various capital projects, refund certain obligations of the County, and to pay the costs of issuing the Bonds and administering the refunding.
 Capitalized terms used in this opinion have the meanings given such terms in the Bond Ordinance.

-The 2021B Bonds are not subject to redemption prior to maturity.
-The County has not designated the 2021B Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Internal Revenue Code of 1986, as amended (the "Code").
+The Bonds are subject to redemption prior to maturity as provided in the Official Statement.
+The County has not designated the Bonds as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Internal Revenue Code of 1986, as amended (the "Code").